-The director of Latin Placement is Francesca Tataranni.
+The Director of Latin Placement is Prof. Francesca Tataranni.

-You can satisfy the WCAS language requirement in Latin by
+You can satisfy the Weinberg language requirement in Latin by

 - scoring a 5 on the Advanced Placement (AP) Latin Exam, or

 - scoring high enough on the Northwestern Latin placement exam.

 With a score of 5, you have satisfied the proficiency requirement and we encourage you to continue the study of Latin at Northwestern.
 To enroll in 300-level Latin courses you should contact the Director of Latin Instruction, Prof. Francesca Tataranni.
 If your score on the placement exam is high enough to satisfy the Weinberg foreign language requirement, you will be notified and required to take a written validation exam.
 For more information on this option, contact the Director of Latin Instruction, Prof. Francesca Tataranni.

 If your current level of proficiency does not satisfy the Latin language requirement and you wish to continue the study of Latin at Northwestern, you should follow the appropriate option below: